 Complete applications must be received by the priority deadline of December 1 to be considered for fellowships and other student funding.
 To be considered for admission to GCHB doctoral programs without funding, the completed application must be received by January 15.

 A complete application includes all required documentation --career statements, letters of recommendation and verified transcripts and GRE scores.
 We recommend applications and required documentation be submitted in sufficient time for SOPHAS to receive and verify transcripts and GRE scores to meet the respective deadlines.

 The DrPH degree requires a minimum of 72 post-baccalaureate credits, at least 36 of which must be fulfilled through advanced doctoral study at Tulane SPHTM.
-Up to 36 credits may be applied from a MPH or equivalent degree; however, only those that fulfill the GCHB DrPH competencies will be accepted.
+Up to 36 credits may be applied from a MPH or equivalent degree if those credits are public health related.
 If a prerequisite course or equivalent has not been fulfilled, the student must take the prerequisite course.

 Additional prerequisites may be required above the 36 credits of advanced doctoral study if a student has not fulfilled requirements for the MPH degree.